joe-shenouda/art/README.md

-Art Institute of Chicago - Random Artwork Gallery Welcome to our dynamic gallery showcasing random artworks from the Art Institute of Chicago.
+Art Institute of Chicago - Random Artwork Gallery<br>
+Welcome to our dynamic gallery showcasing random artworks from the Art Institute of Chicago.

 A new artwork is fetched every 5 seconds, providing a fresh and ever-changing display.